pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

     const keyLength = 32; // 256 bits
     const digest = "sha256";

-    // Same password for all pages
-    const salt = Buffer.from(
+    // Same password for all pages, change this to invalidate all sessions const salt = Buffer.from(
         "803d0233f92790237d797d67a3933ccada0ad878d596b9b87998cdf5efd18746",
         "hex",